GlobedGD/globed2/server/protocol.md

 ## Protocol

-this is a brief protocol description so that I don't forget what everything does :p
+if you somehow stumbled upon this file, hi! this is a brief protocol description so that I don't forget what everything does :p

-plus sign means encrypted packet
+plus sign means encrypted packet.

+i will probably forget to update this very often

 ### Client